Codecademy/docs/content/html/concepts/tags/terms/input/input.md

 ---
 Title: '<input>'
 Description: 'Creates an interactive element, usually used within a form to allow user input.
-Can be used to make text boxes, color pickers, date pickers, and more.'
+It can be used to make text boxes, color pickers, date pickers, and other UI elements.'
 Subjects:
   - 'Web Development'
   - 'Web Design'
 Tags:
+  - 'Form'
+  - 'Input'
+  - 'Interface'
   - 'Tags'
+  - 'UI'
 CatalogContent:
   - 'learn-html'
   - 'paths/front-end-engineer-career-path'
 ---

-Creates an interactive element, usually used within a form to allow user input.
-Can be used to make text boxes, color pickers, date pickers, and more.
+The **`<input>`** tag creates an interactive element, usually used within a [form](https://www.codecademy.com/resources/docs/html/forms) to allow user input.
+It can be used to make text boxes, [color pickers](https://www.codecademy.com/resources/docs/uiux/color-picker), date pickers, and other [UI](https://www.codecademy.com/resources/docs/uiux/ui-design) elements.

 ## Syntax